Scifabric/pybossa/doc/overview.rst

 ================

-PyBossa is an open source platform that allows you to create web microtasking applications where volunteers could participate using their own web browsers.
+PyBossa is an open source platform that allows you to create web microtasking projects where volunteers could participate using their own web browsers.

 PyBossa has two main components:

 * the server and
-* the applications.
+* the projects.

 .. note::